bennettchamberlain/bennettchamberlain/README.md

 ### Hi there 👋, my name is Bennett.
-I am a UI/UX designer and full-stack engineer well-versed in Dart & Flutter, Python scripting, and dabble with C++ for algorithmic trading.
+I am a UI/UX designer and full-stack engineer well-versed in Dart & Flutter, Python scripting, and C++ for algorithmic trading.
-### Check out my website https://bennettchamberlain.com for a more in-depth look at what I am working on.
+### Check out my website https://arbiterpm.com for a more in-depth look at what I am working on.

 ### I am always looking for people to collaborate with on new projects
-### 📫 Reach me via email: chamberlain.bennett@gmail.com
+### 📫 Reach me via email: bennett@arbiterpm.com
 <!--
 **bennettchamberlain/bennettchamberlain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.